Biden’s Supreme Court pick, Ketanji Brown Jackson, begins preparations ahead of meetings with senators

 Three Republican senators voted to confirm Jackson last year when Biden elevated her to the influential U.S. Court of Appeals for the D.C.
 Circuit.
 She was confirmed to that court after a relatively uncontentious Senate hearing.

 On Friday, two of those Republicans — Sens.
 Susan Collins (Maine) and Lisa Murkowski (Alaska) — were noncommittal in statements about Jackson’s nomination.
-The third — Sen. Lindsey O. Graham (S.C.) — said that Jackson’s nomination showed “the radical Left” had successfully influenced Biden’s pick.
+The third — Sen. Lindsey O. Graham (S.C.) — said in a tweet that Jackson’s nomination showed that “the radical Left” had successfully influenced Biden’s pick.
 Graham had advocated for Michelle Childs, a federal judge from South Carolina, who was also interviewed by Biden for the soon-to-be-open Supreme Court seat.

-Asked if he expects Republican support for Jackson this time, Jones said, “We certainly hope so … but we’re not gonna take any vote for granted one way or another.
+Asked whether he expects Republican support for Jackson this time, Jones said, “We certainly hope so … but we’re not gonna take any vote for granted one way or another.
 We’re going to try to meet with as many senators as possible.
 Our objective is to get as many votes as possible.”

 Jackson will not need the support of any Republicans to be confirmed if all 50 members of the Democratic caucus support her and Vice President Harris casts a tiebreaking vote in the evenly divided chamber.